Azure/Enterprise-Scale/docs/wiki/ALZ-Policies.md

 As part of a default deployment configuration, policy and policy set definitions are deployed at multiple levels within the Azure landing zone Management Group hierarchy as depicted within the below diagram.

+> [!IMPORTANT]
+> As part of a default deployment configuration, policy and policy set definitions are assigned only at the intermediary management group created during the deployment and at other management groups within the hierarchy.
+Our automation does not assign any policies at the root management group level.
+This approach aligns with the Cloud Adoption Framework's best practices for Azure Policy assignment, ensuring clear delineation of policy application and avoiding unintended policy inheritance across the entire tenant.
+By placing policies only at the intermediary root and subordinate management groups, we maintain compliance, flexibility, and alignment with organizational governance requirements.

 ![image](./media/MgmtGroups_Policies_v0.1.svg)

 The subsequent sections will provide a summary of policy sets and policy set definitions applied at each level of the Management Group hierarchy.